apache/nuttx/configs/sama5d3-xplained/README.txt

      A1       Joystick X Output J17 pin 2  PD21  AD1 (function 1)
     --------- ----------------- ---------- ----------------------

+    All buttons are pulled on the shield.
+A sensed low value indicates when the button is pressed.

   Possible conflicts:

     ---- ----- --------------------------------------------------